Skip to main content

 • Exposure by the Mosaic Law (The Sign): The law explicitly states the wrong in written code.

-• Weakness: The Law was spiritual, but the sinful nature is not, thus lacking power to be obedient.
+• Weakness: The Law was spiritual, but nature of fallen man is carnal, these are opposed to one another, thus the carnal lacks power to be obedient.

 • Fulfillment in Christ: Grace abounds beyond sin, and the Spirit empowers fulfillment of God’s righteous requirements.